Addiction Recovery Center

 Our staff is effective, knowledgeable, highly trained, and adept at working together as a team.
-And because many members of our core staff have been working together for 5-10 or more years, we have stability and consistency as well.
+And because many members of our core staff have been working together for many years, we have stability and consistency as well.
 We know our programs, and we know what works.

 Richard J. Poppy, MA, LISAC, Owner, Executive Director

-Richard Poppy is the founder of Desert Start and a graduate of the University of Washington and Seattle University.
-He is a Licensed Substance Abuse Counselor in the State of Arizona and has been involved in substance abuse and mental health treatment for the past 26 years.
+Richard Poppy is the founder of Desert Star and a graduate of the University of Washington and Seattle University.
+He is a Licensed Substance Abuse Counselor in the State of Arizona and has been involved in substance abuse and mental health treatment in a variety of settings since 1993.

 Amy Tilley, PsyD, Clinical Director

-Amy Tilley graduated from The Chicago School of Professional Psychology in 2007.
-She is the Clinical Director at Desert Star.
+Amy Tilley graduated from The Chicago School of Professional Psychology in 2007, and has 20 years in the mental health and addiction recovery field.
+She is the Clinical Director at Desert Star and has worked at Desert Star for 12 years.
 She trained in inpatient and outpatient settings in Chicago, IL, working with children, adolescents, families, and adults, and completed her pre- and post-doctoral internship in Tucson, AZ.
+She is skilled in utilization review and coordinating with insurance companies to ensure coverage for client’s treatment.
 Dr. Tilley’s clinical interests include working with young adults and adults diagnosed with co-occurring conditions, in outpatient settings, running psycho-educational and process groups, as well as working with clients who have a history of trauma.
-She is an acupuncturist, and provides this treatment at Desert Star.

 James “Jim” McShea, Peer Support, Business Development